 Sheet Moss (Hypnum Cupresiforme)

 Sheet moss is very often sold in a preserved state for decoration in fairy gardens and small terrariums.
 Not many realize the live version of this plant can do quite well in vivariums too.
 Its surge in popularity is mostly due to the fact that this moss can be found on just about every continent in the world except Antarctica… Can handle a wide array of temperatures and water parameters… And give off an aesthetically appealing look even in its dormant stage.

 Hypnum Cupresiforme is a Terrestrial moss by nature, so it will not do well sitting in or fully submerged in water for a period of time.
-Like most other bryophytes, this plant likes damp soil and should always be placed in an area that is well drained to prevent dormancy or mold.
-This moss is an excellent plant for beginner hobbyist.
+Like most other bryophytes, this plant likes damp soil and should always be placed in an area that is well-drained to prevent dormancy or mold.
+This moss is an excellent plant for beginner hobbyists.
 Check out this extensive guide about Hypnum Cupresiforme for care tips and more information about this type of plant.

 Aquarium Moss Types

 Aquarium mosses are the aquatic version of the plant.
 The ideal location for this plant will predictably be fully submerged or partially immersed in flowing water.
 These group of mosses may survive above ground for a short period of time depending on the amount of humidity circulating.
 Below is a complete list of vivarium moss to choose from:

 Java Moss (Taxiphyllum Barbieri)